adinium72/ECM1400-Coursework/README.md

 2. Put this API key into the provided config.json(INSERT GITHUB LINK) file.
 3. Install Python 3.8+ (using the link provided in ***Prerequisites***)
-4. Install the required Python packages (no virtual environments used) by typing the following commands into the windows command prompt:
+4. Install the required Python packages (no virtual environments used) by typing the following commands into the Windows® command prompt:

     ```sh
     pip install Flask